 This message was sent on Sept.
-23 from Karl Scholz, UW-Madison provost, to all faculty, instructional academic staff, and TAs assigned in SIS to an active class section for fall semester as well as deans and departments chairs.
+23 from Karl Scholz, UW-Madison provost, to all faculty and instructors teaching this fall 2020, as well as deans, associate deans and department chairs.

 Let me begin by thanking you for the adjustments you and your students have made during this two week pause of in-person group instruction.
 Thanks to all of our collective efforts, and as announced by the Chancellor earlier today, starting this Saturday, September 26, we will begin a phased-in resumption of in-person undergraduate, graduate and professional school group instruction for those courses that began the semester in that modality.
 I am writing to you today to provide guidance about our approach.